rticommunity/gazebo-dds-plugins/PLUGINS.md

 <hr/>

 ### Imu scan
 Implements an imu ( inertial measurement unit ) sensor.
-Its information is:
+It contains the following publisher.
 * Publications
     * [sensor_msgs/msg/Imu] - Send the information of the imu sensor